Boxed with accessories

 Three steps from a reference photo to a packaged collectible on a retail peg.

-Drag a photo of yourself, your pet, or your mascot onto the upload card so the figure inherits the same face and features.
+Drag a photo of yourself, a pet, or a mascot onto the upload card — the figure inherits that face.

 Select Nano Banana 2 from the model menu — it locks identity from your photo and renders clean blister packaging.

-Describe the figure: "boxed action figure in blister packaging on a retail peg, with accessories".
+Prompt: "boxed action figure in blister packaging on a retail peg".
 Name the sub-style — Funko-style, chibi, or Lego-style.

 One reference photo, many figure formats — boxed releases, chibi vinyl, big-head, and desk statues.